XpiritBV/BuildingModernWebApplicationsWorkshop/docs-angular/Lab2-CreatingComponents.md

 export class AppRoutingModule {}
 ```

-The `high-scores-list` component is now the homepage of the Angular application
+The `app-high-scores-list` component is now the homepage of the Angular application

 ### 3. Run the application